Jump to:

 Students withdrawing or dismissed after the first week are eligible for refunds in accordance with the fee schedule.
 Students receiving federal financial aid will also have a refund calculated based on Department of Education requirements.
 Students receiving financial aid which exceeds the cost of tuition, fees, room and board will be required to repay the appropriate fund as stipulated in federal regulations.

-No refunds, either for withdrawal from single classes or for entire withdrawal from the College, are made unless the student has withdrawn properly in writing through the Registrar’s office.
+No refunds, either for withdrawal from single classes or for entire withdrawal from the College, are made unless the student has withdrawn properly in writing through the Registrar’s Office.
 Notification of the individual teacher does not constitute an official withdrawal.
 Until the Financial Aid Office is informed by an official withdrawal notice, the student is billed as though they were still attending classes.
-Students may appeal the calculated refund if exceptional circumstances exist.
-The appeal will be reviewed by the Loan and Scholarship Committee and a decision will be sent to the student within two weeks.

 8 Week Course Refund | |